 Is it the same as a Silky Terrier?

 No, they are different dog breeds, however, they are quite similar too.
-The Silky is larger at 10 pounds vs. seven.
-Silky Terriers tend to be more independent as well.
+The Silky is larger at ten pounds vs. seven.
+Silky Terriers tend to be more independent in nature as well.

 Fun Facts about Yorkshire Terriers